imclab/Ktrl/README.md

 ====
 **JavaScript Library for Web MIDI API**

-Ktrl.js is a JavaScript library that provides an abstract layer for all available MIDI input sources on the system and a convenient MIDI message routing system.
+Ktrl is a JavaScript library that provides an abstract layer for all available MIDI input sources on the system and a convenient MIDI message routing system.
 It is built on top of Web MIDI API, which is currently available on the Chrome Canary build.
 (Version 30.0.1553.2 and beyond)

 ## Prerequisites
 1. [MIDI controller(s)](https://www.google.com/search?q=MIDI+controller&source=lnms&tbm=isch&biw=1734&bih=1128&sei=q0fbUdlMwuWIArn1gfAJ)

+2. Mac (at the moment. sorry.)

-2. Chrome Canary build with Web MIDI flag enabled
+3. Chrome Canary build with Web MIDI API flag enabled

 ![Enabling MIDI API flag on Chrome Canary](etc/chrome-flag.png "Enabling MIDI API flag on Chrome Canary")